-About This Site page) and the author who have been students of historic bottle
+About This Site page) and the author all of whom have been students of historic bottle

 identification for many years.

 Notes on embossing, labeling, and existing research

 Raised embossing (and when present, paper labeling) on a bottle can frequently provide important details to refine the probable manufacturing date range if information exists for the company that either manufactured the bottle (i.e., glassmaker marks) or had the bottle made for them (i.e., the buyer & user of the finished bottle).
-For example, the early mineral water bottle pictured here is known to date between 1850-1851 based on the information provided by the embossing (company name embossed on the pictured side and the glass maker - Union Glass Works - embossed on the reverse) and complimentary research done by collectors (Markota 1994).
+For example, the early San Francisco mineral water bottle pictured here is known to date between 1850-1851 based on the information provided by the embossing (company name embossed on the pictured side and the glass maker - Union Glass Works - embossed on the reverse) and research done by collectors (Markota 1994).

 Researched historical information of variable depth and quality exists for thousands of different - typically embossed - bottles.
 Published works generally cover either a particular city, region, or category of bottles.
-Quality examples of references within each of these three categories are, respectively, Gordon Pollard's (1993) book on Plattsburg, NY bottles (Bottles and Business in Plattsburgh, New York: 100 Years of Embossed Bottles As Historical Artifacts), John Thomas's (1974) book on Western American liquor flasks (Picnics, Coffins, Shoo-Flies), and Alice Creswick's (1987) books on canning jars (The Fruit Jar Works - Volume 1 & 2) and David Burton's (2015) monumental 3 volume work on sealed bottles from around the world (Antique Sealed Bottles - 1640-1900).
+Quality examples of references within each of these three categories are, respectively, Gordon Pollard's (1993) book on Plattsburg, NY bottles (Bottles and Business in Plattsburgh, New York: 100 Years of Embossed Bottles As Historical Artifacts), John Thomas's (1974) book on Western American liquor flasks (Picnics, Coffins, Shoo-Flies), Alice Creswick's (1987) books on canning jars (The Fruit Jar Works - Volume 1 & 2) and David Burton's (2015) monumental 3 volume work on sealed bottles from around the world (Antique Sealed Bottles - 1640-1900).
 See the References page for more information.